 Looking to learn about debugging mobile apps?
 You're in the right place.
 Here, you'll learn how to debug an Android app with Perfecto's Android debugger tool.

 Debugging Mobile Apps With Perfecto's Remote Device Access

 Perfecto's Remote Device Access feature provides the ability to debug Android mobile apps on real devices under realistic conditions.
 This speeds the process of validating new features and fixing bugs that only show up under specific environments or conditions.

-Watch the video above, or follow the step-by-step below to debug an app...
+Watch the video above, or follow the step-by-step below to debug an Android app...

 - Install Android Studio

 Download the app as .zip file and extract it.